eechien/udacity-kotlin-asteroid-radar/README.md

 You will need an API Key which is provided for you in that same link, just fill the fields in the form and click Signup.

+Then add the provided API key to your local.properties file with key "nasaApiKey".

 ## License